 A suite of resources to accompany this approach is currently being trialled by teachers and advisers who received training on the approach in November.
 This will be uploaded to this website in due course.

-*Jane Chipperton (Diocese of St Albans), Gillian Georgiou (Diocese of Lincoln), Olivia Seymour (Diocese of York) and Kathryn Wright (Diocese of Norwich)
+*Jane Chipperton (formerly Diocese of St Albans), Gillian Georgiou (Diocese of Lincoln), Olivia Seymour (Diocese of York) and Kathryn Wright (Diocese of Norwich)

 RE Society of Bedfordshire